-If after meeting with the resident family, the owner determines that the provision of inaccurate information was an unintentional program violation, the owner will correct the rent calculation, if applicable, and provide the tenant with notice of the change in rent.
-If the resident received an improper payment, the resident will be required to return that improper payment, in compliance with the HUD lease.
+If after meeting with the resident family the owner determines that the provision of inaccurate information was an unintentional program violation the owner will correct the rent calculation, if applicable, and provide the resident with notice of the change in rent.
+If the resident received improper payment, they will be required to return the improper payment in compliance with the HUD lease.

-If the tenant is unable to repay the full amount, the owner and tenant may enter into a repayment agreement:
+If the resident is unable to repay the full amount, the owner and tenant may enter into a repayment agreement:

-- (1) If the household did not qualify for assistance at MI/IC or no longer qualifies for HUD's 202 PRAC housing assistance program, the owner must terminate tenancy. - (2) The owner may terminate tenancy if the resident refuses to pay any new monthly rent or refuses to repay the previously overpaid subsidy (improper payment) pursuant to any Repayment Agreement. - (3) The owner may terminate tenancy if the resident refuses to enter into a Repayment Agreement if such option is offered. - (4) If necessary, civil action may be filed to recover the funds.
+- (1) If the family did not qualify for assistance at MI or, if after the income adjustment, no longer qualifies for HUD's 202 PRAC housing assistance program, the owner must terminate tenancy. - (2) Tenancy may be terminated if the resident refuses to pay any new monthly rent or refuses to repay previously overpaid subsidy (improper payment) pursuant to any Repayment Agreement. - (3) Tenancy may be terminated if the resident refuses to enter into a Repayment Agreement if such an option is offered. - (4) If necessary, civil action may be filed to recover the funds.